madprops/blog/docs/lockets.md

 Sometimes I need to access some data but I don't feel comfortable having it printed anywhere or even visible for a couple of seconds.
 This can be for several reasons revolving around privacy and personal security.

-I want to have a way to have the computer/ai have a peek at this data and respond to me only the necesary safe information I request it.
+I want to have a way to have the computer/ai have a peek at this data and respond to me only the neccessary safe information I request it.

 I decided to bake this into my LLM client called `Meltdown`.